 (consumer IoT – smart home)

-We are the initial contributor to Apple's open source HomeKit ADK:
+We are the initial contributor to Apple's HomeKit ADK:

-We made it easy for hundreds of companies, with over 50 different platforms, to integrate their devices into Apple's HomeKit ecosystem.
+We made it easy for hundreds of companies, using over 50 different platforms, to integrate their devices into Apple's HomeKit ecosystem.

 This work goes back to 2015, when we developed an implementation of Apple's HomeKit Accessory protocol (HAP), based on our proven ocrypto cryptographic library.
 We fine-tuned ocrypto to enable HomeKit even on low-cost, resource-constrained, power-saving hardware while providing best-in-class security.
 Our software became the market-leading HAP implementation.